devpat0304/Online-Store/README.md

 ### 💻 Steps to Run the Project

 #### 📥 1.
 Clone or Download the Repository

-You can either clone the repository using Git or download it manually as a ZIP.

 **Option A: Using Git**
 ```bash